Consider holding a food drive with your school, work, or community organization to collect food donations.

 Every summer, the USDA spearheads the Feds Feed Families campaign, encouraging all Federal agencies, including field components, to collect fresh produce and non-perishable food donations for food pantries nationwide.
 If you're in the Arlington area, consider bringing your Feds Feed Families donations to AFAC!

 Simply register your food drive online and AFAC drivers will deliver boxes to your office.
-Customize your own flyer listing the foods we need most and asking your colleagues to bring food in by August 30.
-At the end of the drive, AFAC drivers can pick up the food or you can deliver it to the warehouse at 2706 S. Nelson St, Arlington, 22206 for a glimpse of where the food will be served.
-Late donations are happily accepted after August 30.
+Customize your own flyer listing the foods we need most and asking your colleagues to bring food in by August.
+At the end of the collection, you can deliver the food to the warehouse at 2708 S. Nelson St, Arlington, 22206 for a glimpse of where the food will be served or AFAC drivers can pick it up from your office.

 If you're hoping to recognize the office or team that collected the most food, be sure to take photos and count the items before they're donated.
 Upon arrival at AFAC, donations from all teams will be weighed and recorded together.
 Food donations must be weighed in at AFAC before a receipt of donation may be issued.
 For more information or to schedule a tour, please contact firstname.lastname@example.org.